yhlong0/IntellectCapital/Notes/Influence.md

 31. Although the familiarity produced by contact usually leads to greater liking, the opposite occurs if the contact carries distasteful experiences with it.
 Team-oriented learning is an antidote to this disorder may tell us about the heavy impact of cooperation on the liking process.
 32. Good Cop/Bad Cop example use several principles: contrast principle, a cup of coffee(the reciprocity rule), gives the suspect the idea that there is someone on his side, working together with him.
 33. Being connected with bad weather does have a negative effect.
 But on the other side of the coin, being connected with sunshine should do wonders for his popularity.
+34. The correctness of an action was not adjudged by such considerations as apparent senselessness, harmfulness, injustice, or usual moral standards, but by the mere command of a higher authority.
+35. the M.D. role he played in tv series, commercial was its ability to use the influence of the authority principle without ever providing a real authority.
+The appearance of authority was enough.
+36. Titles are simultaneously the most difficult and the easiest symbols of authority to acquire.
+Authority status affects perceptions of size have found that prestigious titles lead to hiehgt distortions.
+Thus it is not necessarily the pleasantness of a thing that makes it seem bigger to us, it is its importance.
+37. A second kind of authority symbol that can trigger our mechanical compliance is clothing.
+Man with business clothes pretend to be Bank employee and man with guards uniform easily get money from client.
+38. Is this authority truly an expert?
+How truthful can we expect the expert to be here?
+39. A waiter initially provide cheap dish suggestions, later recommend expensive wine and dessert, combining the factors of reciprocity and credible authority into a single, elegant maneuver.
+40.